laravel/nova-docs/4.0/upgrade.md

 ## Low Impact Changes

-## Requires Eloquent User Provider
+## Eloquent User Provider Required

-Nova 4 now requires Authentication User Provider as `eloquent` in order to resolve current user information.
+Nova 4 requires the authentication user provider to be `eloquent` in order to resolve information regarding the currently authenticated user.

-In the default `config/auth.php` configuration file, the Eloquent user provider is specified and it is instructed to use the `App\Models\User` model when retrieving users.
+In your application's default `config/auth.php` configuration file, the Eloquent user provider is specified and it is instructed to use the `App\Models\User` model when retrieving users.
 You may change these values within your configuration file based on the needs of your application.

 ### Reduce Encoded Filter String Length